If you need to report that an adult is being neglected, harmed or at risk, or has care and support needs, visit adult abuse and safeguarding.

 • an ongoing disciplinary or grievance procedure

-• the intention for legal proceedings to be taken in relation to the complaint issues
+• a legal proceeding in relation to the complaint issues which has already started

 Time limit for making a complaint

-Local councils do not need to consider complaints made more than a year after the grounds to make a complaint arose.
+We will not usually consider complaints made more than a year after the grounds to make a complaint arose.

 How your complaint will be dealt with

 Your complaint will be sent to the manager responsible for the service you have concerns about.
-They will aim to respond to you within 20 working days, but sometimes we need more time to investigate complex complaints.
-We will keep you informed and let you know if this is likely to take longer.
+They will aim to respond to you within 20 working days of receiving a valid complaint.
+Sometimes we need more time to investigate complex complaints.
+We'll keep you informed and let you know if this is likely to take longer.

 What to do if you are not satisfied with our response